Providing facilities to receive impounded and surrendered animals and promoting microchipping, registration and desexing

 Looking for a pet?

-If you're considering a new pet, be sure to visit the animals for sale page to check out the animals available for purchase from our Animal Care Facility.
+If you're considering a new pet, be sure to visit the animals for adoption page to check out the animals available for purchase from our Animal Care Facility.

 All puppies and dogs cost $320 ($300 for pensioners) to adopt.

 All kittens and cats cost $170 ($150 for pensioners) to adopt.

 - The price for kittens under four months of age includes F3 vaccination, health check, desexing voucher, and micro-chipping.